Skip to main content

 3rd CEMLA/Dallas Fed/IBEFA Financial Stability Workshop

-The Center for Latin American Monetary Studies (CEMLA), the Federal Reserve Bank of Dallas, and the International Banking, Economics and Finance Association (IBEFA) invite submissions to their 3rd Financial Stability Workshop, to be held Nov.
-25 and 26 at CEMLA’s offices in Mexico City.
+The Center for Latin American Monetary Studies (CEMLA), the Federal Reserve Bank of Dallas and the International Banking, Economics and Finance Association (IBEFA) hosted the 3rd Financial Stability Workshop at CEMLA’s offices in Mexico City.

 Mexico City